British Walking Federation

 Q3.
 On right hand side 1914-18 1st WW memorial information board what date was HMS Invincible sunk?

 Cross back over road to promenade and turn left to pass Sebastopol monument on left, bear right to continue along promenade passing Bandstand Field to Southsea Castle.
 At end of castle fence immediately turn left uphill on narrow footpath keeping close to fence.
-At fork bear left around moat, “AMENDMENT AS GROUNDWORK TAKING PLACE” at cannons bear right across car park at rear of D-Day museum to road, bear right and cross road in front of D-Day museum to “Monty” Field Marshall Viscount Montgomery of Alemein statue.
+At fork bear left around moat to cannons and water feature, turn right through bollards on Brian Kidd Way and flower beds to road and front of the D Day Museum.
+Here there is a statue of "Monty" Field Marshall Vicount Montgomery of Alemein.

 Q4.
 When was the statue unveiled?

-At roundabout turn left on Pier Road, and after 30m cross road and ahead on tree lined footpath to pass Pembroke Gardens Bowls Club on right, at end of Bowls Club fence turn right on footpath to road.
-Turn left on Pembroke Road to reach Penny Street with Pembroke pub on corner, turn left passing the “roofless” Royal Garrison Church to cobbled square, and Nelson monument, turn right on Grand Parade to T junction.
-Cross road an turn right passing Portsmouth Cathedral, continue along High street to reach roundabout.
+At roundabout turn left on Pier Road, and after 30m cross road and ahead on tree lined footpath to pass Pembroke Gardens Bowls Club on right, at end of Bowls Club fence bear left with railings and passing "roofless" Royal Garrison Church on right (well worth a visit if open) to reach cobbled square, and Lord Nelson monument, turn right on cobbled Grand Parade to T junction.
+Cross road and turn right passing Portsmouth Cathedral, continue along High street to reach roundabout.

 Cross roundabout to Portsmouth Grammar School and continue ahead on Cambridge Road, at bend in road turn left on Burnaby Road passing HMS Temeraire to road junction.
-Cross road and continue under the railway bridge to Richmond Place with University Mildam building on corner, turn left on Richmond Place and continue to road.
+Cross road and continue under the railway bridge to Richmond Place, turn left on Richmond Place and continue to road.
 Turn left and continue along road to reach bollards across road, bear right on footpath with children’s play area on right to reach St Georges Square.
 Turn left to cobbled square with St George’s church on right.

 Q5.
 In triangular seating area who is the marble monument dedicated to?